UNSOM Recruitment & Outreach: High School Students: Summer of Discovery

 What Will Students Do During the Program?

 The Summer of Discovery curriculum is designed to meet the National Science Standards in the Life Sciences for grades 5 – 8 and 9 – 12.
 Each grade level participates in a Desktop Teaching Fair, in which students present a specific topic related to their area of study during the week.
 They research the information and design a way to teach it to their peers.
 Students are required to use inquiry-based activities and include correct content.
 This Fair is an effective way to help them use inquiry and to better learn about a subject.
-All students also participate, with their peers in their grade level, in designing a presentation for the Science Follies.
+All students also participate with peers in their grade level, in designing a presentation for the Science Follies.
 Parents, friends and family members are invited on the final evening of the program, to attend the Follies.
 Students develop an artistic way to present the information they learned during the week to the audience.
 This event is always the highlight of Summer of Discovery, and is effective in connecting families with the program and with science.
 Refreshments will be served.

 In Grade 8, the emphasis is on plant and animal cells.
 Curriculum in this grade level introduces function on the cellular level.
 Students begin with simple representations of cells, such as single celled organisms.
 They then move on to more complex studies using live specimens, cultures, and prepared microscope slides.
 Students also participate in clinical problem solving, including the diagnosis of a patient with a specific disease.
 In addition, students will go on a tour of a research laboratory.

 In Grade 10, students spend the week delving into microbiology.
 Students explore the complexities of the cell at a molecular level, as they relate to such elements as genetics, DNA and reproductive traits of cells.
 Students also learn about plate streaking techniques, growing bacteria and proper identification of microbes.
 In addition, students will go on a tour of a hospital laboratory.